What is the Private Information Management Initiative?

 I have a non-Windows computer, will it be scanned?

-Currently, only computers with the Microsoft Windows and Mac Operating System will be scanned by Identity Finder.
+Currently, only computers with the Microsoft Windows and Mac OSX will be scanned by Identity Finder.
 We encourage you to examine the files on your computer and attached drives to identify Private information and handle it accordingly.
 For Linux, we recommend using Cornell's Spider.
 You may also work with your systems administrator to scan the Linux drive from Windows.

 Whom do I contact with questions?